cafekora/cafekora.github.io/pages/music/recordings.md

  <div class="large-4 columns">
 <img src="{{ site.urlimg }}ToumaniDiabateKaira.jpg"
 alt="Toumani Diabate Kaira" width="300" height="225" border="5">
-   <p>Toumani Diabaté Kaira </p>
+   <p><b>Toumani Diabaté</b> Kaira.</p>
    <br> Recorded in 1987, this was the first solo kora recording.
 The notes to the album point out that there is no overdubbing or double tracking.
 It was hard for listeners to believe that only a single musician was playing.
-Groundbreaking.
+A groundbreaking release.
 </div>
 </div>
 ***